Rantanen/intercom/CONTRIBUTING.md

 meaningful only on Windows, where the build crate is responsible for implementing utility method for embedding the TypeLib and the manifest in the final dll library file.

-### `intercom-common`

-The `intercom-common` crate defines common functionality used for processing the various attributes.
-This functionality is needed for both `intercom-attributes` and `intercom-utils` crates.

-In theory the `intercom-utils` crate could depend on `intercom-attributes` to get the functionality, but `intercom-attributes` depends on Rust compiler crates which would then prevent `intercom-utils` from being compiled into an executable.

 ## Runtime models